pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/manual_tests.rst

      - Description
      - Expected output
    * - 0.
-     - Configure Panoply to use the netCDF4-C library, following instructions reported in the README file at :ref:`[FCIDECOMP]> <[FCIDECOMP]>`
+     - Configure Panoply to use the netCDF4-C library, following instructions reported in the README file hosted in the FCIDECOMP software GitLab repository :ref:`[FCIDECOMP] <[FCIDECOMP]>`
      - \-
    * - 1.
      - Open TD.COMP.01 in Panoply and create a plot using the ``/data/ir_105/measured/effective_radiance`` variable
      - Plot is generated

+.. _FCIDECOMP.DT.TC.01.01:

-FCIDECOMP.DT.TC.01.01: decompression via the EUMETSAT Data Tailor Software
+FCIDECOMP.DT.TC.01.01: decompression via the EUMETSAT Data Tailor software
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. list-table::
    :header-rows: 0
    :widths: 20 80

    * - Goal
-     - Validate the ability to decompress JPEG-LS compressed MTG FCI L1C products using the EUMETSAT Data Tailor Software
+     - Validate the ability to decompress JPEG-LS compressed MTG FCI L1C products using the EUMETSAT Data Tailor software
    * - Input data
      - TD.COMP.01
    * - Pass/Fail criteria